Adamf124/WDI-Project-1-Hangman/README.md

 ## The Code

 My initial starting point was with the HTML since that would take the least amount of work.
 The hard part came when I added buttons.
+Buttons don't work in the console how you would expect them to and this was a MAJOR setback.

 ## VERSION 2

-In the future, I hope to make it full functional and use HTMLM5 Canvas to animate the hanging man.
+In the future, I hope to make it fully functional and use HTML5 Canvas to animate the hanging man.